cabo.

 telling the same story

-As if we were the first two people
+i wonder if we’re the first two people

 -